silum/astrokat-wiki/Basic-observation-planning.md

 ## [Optional] Verify and refine the observation
+Observation configuration and sequence planning is mainly done by the proposing astronomer with possible assistance from a staff astronomer.
 Detail descriptions of all the information that can be contained in a YAML file can be found on the [Observation file](https://github.com/ska-sa/astrokat/wiki/Observation-file) wiki page.

 Basic information for validating the observation sequence of a newly created observation file are as follows: